Last updated: July 4, 2022

 Bright Side Cafe

-The team behind Sweatshop bring you a brand-spanking new cafe in the heart of Williamsburg.
-Welcome to the nabe guys!
+The team behind Sweatshop bring you this fantastic cafe in the heart of Williamsburg right near the water.

 Open for breakfast and lunch, serving fine espresso coffee with sweet and savory goodies courtesy of their Michelin starred pastry chef.